Railroad Lead Exposure Lawyer

-Over the long-term, constant lead exposure can lead to these and other severe medical conditions such as nerve disorders and brain damage, kidney damage, high blood pressure, as well as congenital disabilities and reproductive problems.
+Over the long-term, constant exposure can lead to these and other severe medical conditions such as nerve disorders and brain damage, kidney damage, high blood pressure, as well as congenital disabilities and reproductive problems.

 When workers develop any of these medical conditions due to prolonged lead exposure, they may be entitled to compensation from their employers.
 Depending on the situation, if their employers were negligent or careless in unnecessarily exposing them to lead, injured employees may have a valid cause of action.
-A diligent railroad lead exposure attorney can help determine whether injury victims have the legal grounds to bring a claim for damages against their employers.
+A diligent railroad lead poisoning attorney can help determine whether injury victims have the legal grounds to bring a claim for damages against their employers.